AlbertPangilinan/CCRS/README.md

 2. Add all `.html` files to OBS as browser sources
 3. Load OCRS colours into BakkesMod
 4. Change variables in `scripts/constants.js` to required variables

+Important: Use default install paths and settings for all dependencies, issues may arise in custom installs.

 ## Constants:
 ### To use: